tdwg/tcs2/docs/feature-report/README.md

 ratified, another format, Comma-delimited Values (CSV), became people's preferred format for shipping around large amounts of data, at least in the Biodiversity Data domain.
-Another issue people have with TCS is that it can only be used for complete datasets and not for individual Taxon Concepts or Taxon Names.
+Another issue people have with TCS is that it can only be used for complete data sets and not for individual Taxon Concepts or Taxon Names.

 Since Darwin Core was ratified in 2009, the Darwin Core Taxon class has been the main vehicle for shipping around taxonomic data.
 Darwin Core, because it is a